Here's how to avoid motion sickness in VR before buying!

 SteamVR is the prime place for HTC Vive content, serving as the main location for all HTC Vive titles.
 No comfort rating system is currently offered on the marketplace, making it much harder to get an idea of a game's comfort.

-For now, looking over Steam's user reviews are a good way to go; by look out for anyone mentioning notable motion sickness.
+For now, looking over Steam's user reviews are a good way to go; by looking out for anyone mentioning notable motion sickness.
 Many HTC Vive games also have free demos available nowadays, making it easier than ever to try a game before you buy.

 Controller-based, seated experiences are also often more likely to provoke motion sickness over room-scale titles, which is something to consider when browsing the Steam store.